ringechpil/ML_minor_projects/README.md

 **Car Sales:** Using artificial neural networ to precisely predict car prices.

-**Spam or Ham NLP:** Uisng a natural language processing techniques and training the Multinomial Naive Bayes classificator on a set of SMS, we build a model which tries to predict whether a given SMS is spam or a regular message (ham).
+**Spam or Ham NLP:** Uisng a natural language processing techniques and training the Multinomial Naive Bayes classificator on a set of emails, we build a model which tries to predict whether a given email is a spam or a regular message (ham).

 **Ecommerce:** Using regression models to see whether it pays off more to invest into web sale or mobile app marketing.